Laura Aquino

 This paper explores how granting economic rights to married women in the 19th century affected female labor outcomes and marriage rates.

-Can I get that in writing?
+Can I Get that in Writing?
 Lessons from a Contracting Field Experiment in Urban Malawi with Mahesh Karra

 Presentations: NOVAFRICA Economic Development Conference 2024